VaibhavSys/ball/README.md

 6. Run

 # Legal
-This bot is licenced under the GNU AGPL V3.\
+This bot is licenced under the GNU AGPL V3 unless otherwise noted.\
 Jotd provided by [jokes.one](https://jokes.one)\
 Avatar by [corneliusventures](https://unsplash.com/@corneliusventures) on [Unsplash](https://unsplash.com/photos/Ak81Vc-kCf4)